 Our business could be adversely impacted by the effects of COVID-19 or other epidemics.
-As a result of COVID-19, our first six months of 2020 financial results were impacted negatively as our customers in multiple regions around the world suspended their normal operations in efforts to curb the spread of the COVID-19 pandemic.
-A significant number of our customer sites that had shut down due to COVID-19 have re-opened.
-However, those that have re-opened have not necessarily resumed operating at their prior run rates, which has negatively impacted the sale of our consumables.
-As of June 30, 2020, approximately 20% of the sites remained inactive.
-This dynamic continues to negatively impact the recognition of revenue related to the sale of our Sequel and Sequel II instruments.
-The negative impacts of COVID-19 on our customers will likely continue to adversely impact our revenues during the second half of 2020, including the third quarter of 2020.
+As a result of COVID-19, our first nine months of 2020 financial results were impacted negatively as our customers in multiple regions around the world suspended their normal operations in efforts to curb the spread of the COVID-19 pandemic.
+However, a significant number of our customer sites that had shut down due to COVID-19 have re-opened.
+In addition, a significant number of customers have delayed purchases of capital due to the negative impact of the pandemic on their businesses.
+This dynamic continues to negatively impact the recognition of revenue related to the sale of our Sequel and Sequel II/IIe instruments.
+The negative impacts of COVID-19 on our customers will likely continue to adversely impact our revenues during the fourth quarter of 2020.
 The inability to receive or accept shipment of orders for our products on a timely basis, or at all, the delay or possible cancellation of orders for our products, and the reduced utilization of our products has negatively affected and may negatively affect in the future our operations and revenues.
 In response to local stay-at-home orders and in alignment with CDC recommendations, we have limited our manufacturing and commercial operations based in Menlo Park, California.
 We will, however, continue to provide consumables and support to scientists at government, academic, and commercial labs that remain open.
 To aid in containing the spread of COVID-19, we have implemented remote-work options and are limiting employee travel as much as possible.
 We are monitoring this rapidly evolving situation.